devpi/devpi/doc/userman/devpi_commands.rst

                             to simple pages and packages, in order to rule out cache-invalidation issues.
 This will only work if you are not using a http proxy.
-      --pypi-cache-expiry SECS
+      --mirror-cache-expiry SECS
-                            (experimental) time after which PyPI projects are checked for new releases.
+                            (experimental) time after which projects in mirror indexes are checked for new releases.
 [1800]

     deployment and data options:
       --version             show devpi_version (2.5.2)